krishnamoorthi-gc/esign_05-11/VPS_DEPLOYMENT_GUIDE.md

 # OpenSign VPS Deployment Guide

 This guide provides detailed steps for manually deploying OpenSign on a VPS server without Docker.
+For an automated deployment, please refer to the deployment scripts [deploy-without-docker.sh](deploy-without-docker.sh) (Linux) or [deploy-without-docker.bat](deploy-without-docker.bat) (Windows).

 ## Prerequisites